 Somerset Children’s Trust is the point at which all services come together to agree how to identify and the needs of all children and young people in the county, to deliver the duties and priorities of each constituent service.
 The Trust also aims to ensure that the efforts of partners are joined up to bring added value to improve outcomes for children and young people.

-- To oversee the preparation, review and implementation of the Children and Young People's Plan to reflect identified local need.
+- To oversee the preparation, review and implementation of the The Somerset Plan for Children, Young People and Families 2019-22

-- To ensure alignment of priorities with Somerset’s Health and Wellbeing Strategy.
+- To ensure alignment of priorities with Somerset’s Improving Lives Strategy

-- To promote health and wellbeing through preventative approaches by working towards public health outcomes for children, young people and families in line with the Health and Wellbeing Strategy.
+- To promote health and wellbeing through preventative approaches by working towards public health outcomes for children, young people and families in line with the Improving Lives Strategy

 - To act as a professional/expert reference group for the Executive to consult on commissioning intentions